5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

-# How to create a Layout-ID for AppleALC (Work in Progress)
+# How to create/modify a Layout-ID for AppleALC (Work in progress)

 ## Preface
 This is my attempt to provide an updated and easy to follow guide for creating a Layout-ID for the AppleALC kext.
 It is aimed at users for whom the existing Layout-IDs do not work so they're forced to create a Layout-ID from scratch or modify an existing one which was created for the same Codec but maybe a different system/mainboard.